maxton4life/Devops_Projects/README.md

 ### Devops_Projects
-- This is a personal repository created by me to document my work.
+- This repository entails my personal projects in my journey to become a devops engineer.